jeffdonthemic/node-red-contrib-salesforce/README.md

 ## Usage

-Each node uses a connection objct to hold and share Salesforce connected app settings (consumer key, consumer secret, username, etc.).
+Each node uses a connection object to hold and share Salesforce connected app settings (consumer key, consumer secret, username, etc.).
 This determines the org that each node operates against.

 ### SOQL